 • A thread pool keeps a set of pre-created threads ready to run tasks — no wasteful create/destroy cycle

 Understanding thread pools makes you a better developer — you stop guessing why your app is slow or why background work crashes, and start making deliberate, informed decisions.
+And when you use Kotlin Coroutines, you’ll know exactly what’s happening underneath.

 Happy coding!